Modern Slavery Statement

 Suppliers are required to update this attestation on an annual basis.

-Our programme continues to develop and we have started with first tier suppliers but, during 2021, we are beginning to gather information on second tier suppliers.
+Our programme continues to develop and during 2023, we are beginning to gather information on third tier suppliers.

 - 13% are UK based